s5k6/shelltalk/README.md

 So somehow the file `file5` was opened for writing, and the file descriptor 5 was made available to the newly run program.

 How does the shell do that?
-We would need to
+We need to

   * control the file descriptor (0, 1, 2) returned by open(2), and